fortunate to be able to do what I love for a living. For

 The University of Mississippi (in historic Oxford, Mississippi) as the

-more than 14 years of extensive and invaluable experience in
+more than two decades of extensive and invaluable experience in

 golf course architecture and planning, including the creation and preparation of drawings